russmckendrick/blog/content/posts/2013-12-08_top-10-2013/index.md

 ---
 title: "Top 10 2013"
-description: "Discover my top 10 albums of 2013, featuring a diverse mix of rock, jazz, and alternative music.
-From the psychedelic rock of Monster Magnet to the soulful jazz of Gregory Porter, this list showcases the best releases of the year.
-Includes albums by David Bowie, Coheed and Cambria, Gary Numan, Clutch, Public Service Broadcasting, How to Destroy Angels, Sigur Rós, Katatonia, and The Temperance Movement."
+description: "My top 10 albums of 2013, a rich mix of genres with highlights from Monster Magnet, David Bowie, and more, showcasing the year's standout music."
 author: "Russ Mckendrick"
 date: 2013-12-08T12:00:00.000Z
 lastmod: 2021-07-31T12:31:06+01:00